danielbanar/MasinaV3/README.md

 > If nothing opens make sure you did not get any errors on the raspberry pi.
 Otherwise your firewall is probably blocking the port 2222.
 If you are using different antivirus than windows defenter open the antivirus control panel and try disabling firewall.
 Then go to **Windows Defender Firewall with Advanced Security** settings by typing it into start.
 Now on top left click on Inbound Rules and in the top right click New Rule > Port > UDP, Specific remote ports: 2222-2224 > Allow the connection > name it whatever you like > Finish.
 To be extra sure do the same in Outbound Rules.

 ### Autostart video
-Here you can choose if you also want to record the video to a SD card.
+Here you can choose whether you also want to record the video to a SD card.

 #### Stream only
 Create the stream service: `sudo nano /etc/systemd/system/cam_stream.service`